finanalyst/collection/README.md

 There is no return value specified for this plugin type.

+# Problems and TODO items
+## Archiving and Minor Changes
+In principle, if a small change is made in a source file of a Collection, only the rendered version of that file should be changed, and the Collection pages (eg., the index and the glossaries) updated.
+The archiving method chosen here is based on `Archive::Libarchive` and a `.7z` format.
+It works in tests where a small quantity of data is stored.

+**However**, when there are many source files (eg., the Raku documentation), the process of restoring state information is **significantly** longer than re-rendering all the cached files.
+Consequently, the option `no-preserve-state` prevents the archiving of processed state.
+(TODO understanding and optimising the de-archiving process.)

+## Plugin development
+The aim is to have plugins developed and maintained separately.
+This may require some change to the Collection API.

+## Dump file formatting
+The aim is to use `PrettyDump` instead of <.raku> to transform information into text.
+However, <PrettyDump> does not handle `Bags` properly.

 # Post-cache methods
-Post-cache is a role added to a `Pod::From::Load` object so that Setup plugins can act on Cache'd content but also add files to the Cache that will be rendered.
+Post-cache is a role added to a `Pod::From::Load` object so that Setup plugins can act on Cache'd content by adding pod files to the Cache (perhaps pre-processing primary source files) that will be rendered, masking primary pod files so that they are not rendered, or aliasing primary pod files.

-If the original file in the Cache is to be hidden, then a file with the same name is added to the Post-cache database.
-If the underlying cache object should remain visible, then another name should be given to a file in the Post-cache database.
+If a secondary source file in the Cache is given a name that is the same as a primary source file, then if the underlying cache object should remain visible, another name (alias) should be given to the file in the Post-cache database.

-The Post-cache methods `sources`, `list-files`, and `pod` have the same function and semantics as `Pod::From::Cache` with the caveat of hiding as described above.
+The Post-cache methods `sources`, `list-files`, and `pod` have the same function and semantics as `Pod::From::Cache` except that the post-cache database is searched first, and if contents are found there, the contents are returned (which is why post-cache file names hide primary file names).
 If there is no name in the Post-cache database, then it is passed on to the underlying cache.

-## multi method add(Str $fn, Array $p)
+## multi method add(Str $fn, Array $p --&gt; Pod::From::Cache )
 Adds the filename $fn to the cache. $p is expected to be an array of Pod::Blocks, but no check is made.
 This is intentional to allow the developer flexibility, but then a call to `pod( $fn )` will yield an array that is not POD6, which might not be expected.

+The invocant is returned, thus allowing add to be chained with mask and alias.

-## multi method add(Str $fn)
+## multi method mask(Str $fn --&gt; Pod::From::Cache)
 This will add only a filename to the database, and thus mask any existing filename in the underlying cache.

+Can be chained.

-## multi method add(Str $fn, Str :alias! )
+## multi method add-alias(Str $fn, Str :alias! --&gt; Pod::From::Cache)
-This will add a filename to the database, with the value of a key in the underlying cache, and thus mask any the original spelling of the filename in the underlying cache.
+This will add a filename to the database, with the value of a key in the underlying cache.
+Chain with mask to prevent the original spelling of the filename in the underlying cache being visible.

-## method anti-alias(Str $fn --&gt; Str )
-Returns the original name of the cached content file, if an alias has been created, otherwise returns the same fn.
+Can be chained.

 If the alias is already taken, an exception is thrown.
 This will even occur if the same alias is used for the same cached content file.

+## method behind-alias(Str $fn --&gt; Str )
+Returns the original name of the cached content file, if an alias has been created, otherwise returns the same filename.

 ## method pod(Str $fn)
 Will return